AntondeGroot/Flashbook/README.md

 There doesn't have to be an answer card, for example when you just want to take notes.
 In that case once you entered your 'selection' or lack thereof, it will be made permanent.
 The borders will now be colored black.

+It is possible to combine multiple notes and then use that to rehearse or to print it as a PDF, for example if you want to combine lecture notes with homework assignments.

 ## Flashbook: LaTeX
 It is also possible to enter LaTeX code